 Here are 100+ Christmas Tradition Ideas with Kids!

-I actually love being home on Christmas Eve and Christmas Day even in normal years.
+I love being home on Christmas Eve and Christmas Day.
 It’s so cozy and I love feeling the peace of the season and spending the days together.
 Here’s what we do!

-- We dress up in nativity clothing and sit on the floor to eat food by candlelight that Jesus may have eaten.
-For dinner, we eat things like hummus, olives, pita, dates, grapes, fruit, cheese, cucumbers, etc. We also usually make homemade falafel!
+- Bethlehem Dinner: We dress up in nativity clothing and sit on the floor to eat food by candlelight that Jesus may have eaten.
+For dinner, we eat things like hummus, olives, pita, dates, grapes, fruit, cheese, cucumbers, etc. We also usually make homemade falafel.

 - Look at photos of our trip to the Middle East